roboflow/inference/docs/workflows/about.md

 Roboflow Workflows is an ecosystem that enables users to create machine learning applications using a wide range of pluggable and reusable blocks.
 These blocks are organized in a way that makes it easy for users to design and connect different components.
 Graphical interface allows to visually construct workflows without needing extensive technical expertise.
-Once the workflow is designed, ecosystem compiles and runs the application, ensuring all the components work together seamlessly, providing a rapid transition from prototype to production-ready solutions, allowing to quickly iterate and deploy applications.
+Once the workflow is designed, Workflows engine runs the application, ensuring all the components work together seamlessly, providing a rapid transition from prototype to production-ready solutions, allowing you to quickly iterate and deploy applications.

 Roboflow offers a growing selection of workflows blocks, and the community can also create new blocks, ensuring that the ecosystem is continuously expanding and evolving.
 Moreover, Roboflow provides flexible deployment options,